Desiki-high/prefetch-anlysis/README.md

 # you can also use the run.sh
 ```

-This is a example of the config.yaml
+This is a example of the config.yaml for metrics.py
 ```yaml
 # the registry of the images
 registry: dockerhub.kubekey.local/dfns